c3qian/Hello-Chao/README.md

 # Hello-Chao
-This is my personal project -- Object characters detection.
+This is my personal project -- Optical characters recognition.